psychemedia/middle-english-romances/sir-orfeo.md

 Orpheo went after as faft as he myght.
 Orpheo knocked at the gate.
 The porter was redy therate,
-And afked, What wilt thou fo ?
+And afked, What wilt thou fo?
 " Perfay, y am a mynftrallo,
 To folas the with my gle,
 The merier fchalt thou be."
 He unded the gate anone,
 And lete hym into the castel gone.
 Orpheo loked about over all,
-He fawe folk fit under the wall ;
+He fawe folk fit under the wall;
 Sum that wer thyder ybrought,
-Al dede were they nought :
+Al dede were they nought:
 Amonge hem lay his owne wyfe,
-That he loved as his lyfe ;
+That he loved as his lyfe;
 Sche lay under ane ympe-tre,
 By her glowes he wyft it was fche.
 He went forthe into the halle,